-It conducts research that leads to the design of innovative, evidenced-based policies which promote sustainable improvements in the quality of peoples’ lives and maximise the benefits from international trade.
+The International Development and Trade Research Group conducts research that leads to the design of innovative, evidence-based policies that: (i) promote sustainable improvements in the quality of peoples’ lives; and (ii) maximise the benefits from international trade.

 The Group seeks to undertake collaborative research with industry and contribute to policy debates surrounding international development and trade.

 The International Development and Trade Research Group collectively research across a wide range of interests.
 Research has focused on evaluating the impacts of numerous factors on development including foreign aid, remittances, environmental and economic shocks, armed conflict, ethnic diversity, NGO programs, microfinance, health interventions, Poverty Reduction Strategy Papers and international development goals.

 Other areas of focus include the measurement of poverty and human well-being, inequality, gender and development, child labour, and the environment and development.

 The research group also has a strong focus on researching the impacts of globalisation.
 Areas of expertise include trade theory and the political economy of trade agreements, empirical impacts of trade and foreign investment, monetary policy and inflation and the determination of exchange rates.